Adapting Security Warnings to Counter Online Disinformation: Laboratory Study

 \subsection{Results}

 We present quantitative results for the warnings' behavioral effects (Table~\ref{tbl:laboutcomes}).
-We also discuss how notice and comprehension related to participant behavior and present qualitative results on users' opinions and perceptions of the warnings.
+We also discuss how notice and comprehension related to participant behavior and present qualitative results on user opinions and perceptions of the warnings.